The Benefits of Secondary Glazing:

 To what extent does secondary glazing reduce sound pollution in the home?

-Secondary glazing correctly specified and installed will acoustically outperform all other types of glazing, including new windows and even triple glazed ones.
-Installing good secondary glazing really is the best option.
-To achieve up to an 80% acoustic performance, KJM recommend the specification of acoustic glass and an air cavity no less than 150mm – 200mm glass to glass.
+Secondary glazing correctly specified and installed will acoustically outperform all other types of glazing, including new windows and even triple-glazed ones.
+Installing good secondary glazing is really the best option.
+To achieve up to 80% acoustic performance, KJM recommends the specification of acoustic glass and an air cavity no less than 150mm—200 mm glass to glass.

 Is secondary glazing as good as double glazing?

-Secondary glazing is an absolute winner, if sound insulation is your ultimate goal.
-It provides much better levels of acoustic insulation than double glazing, this is because you can create a much larger gap or cavity between the panes of glass.
-This offers a far better sound dampening effect than double glazing as most double glazed units only have a 16mm or 20mm gap.
-If the quality of your primary window is poor then the correct starting point is for repair or replacement, adding secondary as well can reduce sound levels by as much as 70 to 80%.
+Secondary window glazing is a fantastic option if sound insulation is your ultimate goal.
+It provides much better levels of acoustic insulation than double glazing because you can create a much more significant gap or cavity between the panes of glass.
+Secondary glazing offers a far better sound-dampening effect than double-glazing, as most double glazed units only have a 16mm or 20mm gap.
+If the quality of your primary window is poor, then the correct starting point is for repair or replacement; adding secondary glazing as well can reduce sound levels by as much as 70 to 80%.
 It is an easy way to introduce three different thicknesses of glass, the ultimate way to improve sound insulation.

-Double or even triple glazing offers better thermal performance than secondary glazing.
-Finally if you live in a listed building then secondary glazing may be your only option for both heat and sound insulation.
+Double glazing or even triple glazing offers better thermal performance than secondary glazing.
+Finally, if you live in a listed building, secondary glazing may be your only option for heat and sound insulation.

 How much does secondary glazing cost?

-Secondary glazing costs have varied over the past few years but remain competitive.
-There are variables that affect the costs.
-These include: size of the window, opening style, glass choice, heavy duty or budget systems with slimmer profiles and installed cost or supply only.
+Secondary glazing costs are usually less in pricing than having double glazing installed.
+Variables affect the costs.
+These include the size of the window, opening style, glass choice, heavy-duty or budget systems with slimmer profiles, and installed cost or supply only.

-Quoting is easy, all we need is a photograph of the existing window and some sizes.
+Quoting with KJM is simple.
+All we need is a photograph of the existing window and some sizes.
 We can advise and price for you without a home visit.
+If you are looking for an instant price for any of our double glazing windows, then you can use our free quoting engine for an instant price.

 What does secondary glazing look like?

-Secondary glazing sits on your internal window cill, simply put, it is panes of glass that are in an aluminium frame fixed to your window reveals or the inside face of your window frame.
-The first scenario is ‘reveal fixed’ the second ‘face fixed.’
-The units can be sliding, hinged or lift out.
-There is a photo of a typical three pane slider at the top of this page.
+Simply put, it is panes of glass in an aluminium frame fixed to your window that reveal the inside face of your window frame.
+The first scenario is ‘reveal fixed,’ and the second is ‘face fixed.’
+The units can be sliding, hinged, or lifted out.
 A secondary glazed window means leaving the existing primary window in place and adding a second window.
+A terrific benefit for those in traditional homes.
+Adding a secondary window panel will enhance your home immensely.

 Does secondary glazing add value?

-Most estate agents would agree that the addition of secondary glazing will add value to your home.
-However how can this value be quantified?
-If you have installed secondary glazing to reduce the noise in the home then this value will be noticed when trying to work or sleep in your home and would be a great selling point.
-Potential purchasers will hear the noise if you don’t have sound reducing glazing and may be put off buying your home.
-The added benefit of heat insulation will also save on both heating and cooling bills, particularly important if the existing windows are only single glazed.
+Secondary glazing will make your home more desirable to potential homeowners.
+The secondary glazing benefits include reducing the noise which will be noticeable for you and a future buyer when trying to work or sleep in your home and is a a great selling point.
+Potential purchasers will hear the noise if you don’t have sound-reducing glazing, and they may be put off buying your home.
+The added benefit of heat insulation will also save on both heating and cooling bills, which is particularly important if you have single glazed windows.
+So, this is both a short-term and long-term improvement.